divolte/divolte-collector/docs/deployment.rst

 Consistent hashing and event de-duplication
 -------------------------------------------
 If possible, load balancers should use a so called consistent hashing scheme when performing URI hash based routing.
-This ensures that when a instance of Divolte Collector dies, the re-hashing amongst the remaining instances is only minimally disrupted.
+This ensures that when a instance of Divolte Collector dies, the re-hashing amongst the remaining instances only minimally disrupts the event assignments.
 The benefit of this is that the duplicate memory kept by Divolte Collector nodes remains effective on the still running nodes.

 SSL
 ===
 Divolte Collector does not handle SSL in any way.
-SSL off loading needs to happen by the load balancer or a reverse proxy server.
-These systems are generally more capable of offloading SSL and since there will always be a load balancer in front of Divolte Collector in production setups, it was decided not to add this functionality to the internal HTTP server.
+SSL offloading needs to be done by a load balancer or a reverse proxy server.
+These systems are generally capable of offloading SSL and since there will always be a load balancer in front of Divolte Collector in production setups, it was decided not to add this functionality to the internal HTTP server.

 Example nginx configuration
 ===========================